|Levi Stadium - 3.29.15|

 |This was cool but otherwise the match was forgettable|

 Now for the main event.
 This was really something.
 One of the best pure "fights" I can remember taking place in a wrestling ring.
-Lesnar proved once again what a truly compelling figure he is, and Reigns earned more than a few stripes by taking one of the stiffest "pretend" beatings I've ever seen.
+Lesnar proved once again what a truly compelling figure he is when motivated, and Reigns earned more than a few stripes by taking one of the stiffest "pretend" beatings I've ever seen.
 I liked the use of blood, which made the match immediately stand out in this PG Era.
 But it was once again Seth Rollins who stole the show, literally.
 I absolutely loved the mid-match cash-in.
 This was the perfect way for Rollins to finally lower the boom, and Michael Cole's comment at the end summed it up perfectly: "Seth Rollins has just pulled off the heist of the century!"
-For a main event match I had basically no interest in two weeks ago, this was a helluva spectacle and was executed brilliantly.
+For a main event match I had basically no interest in two weeks earlier, this was a helluva spectacle and was executed brilliantly.

 |Ok this was awesome|